 Additionally, to reduce its exposure to fluctuations in the market price of electricity and natural gas, BKV-BPP Power enters into financially settled HRCOs, which are contracts for the financial purchase and sale of power based on a floating price of natural gas at a predetermined location using a predetermined conversion factor, or heat rate, required to turn the fuel input into electricity.
 BKV-BPP Power is exposed to basis risk in its operations when its derivative contracts settle financially and it delivers physical electricity on different terms.
 For example, if BKV-BPP Power enters into an HRCO, it hedges its electricity production based on an agreed price for that electricity, but physical electricity must be delivered to delivery points in the market it serves.
 BKV-BPP Power is exposed to basis risk between the hub price specified in the HRCO and the price that it receives for the sales of physical electricity.
-BKV-BPP Power's hedge basis risk where possible, but hedging instruments are sometimes not economically feasible or available in the quantities that it requires.
-BKV-BPP Power, and thus on our business, financial condition, results of operations, and cash flows.
-Additionally, by using derivative instruments to economically hedge exposure to changes in power prices, we could limit the benefit we would receive from increases in the power prices, which could have a material adverse effect on DKV-BPP Power, and thus on our business, financial conditions under the HRCO, it must purchase power at prevailing market prices to satisfy the HRCO.
+BKV-BPP Power attempts to hedge basis risk where possible, but hedging instruments are sometimes not economically feasible or available in the quantities that it requires.
+BKV-BPP Power's hedging activities do not provide it with protection for all of its basis risk and could result in economic losses and liabilities, which could have a material adverse effect on BKV-BPP Power, and thus on our business, financial condition, results of operations, and cash flows.
+Additionally, by using derivative instruments to economically hedge exposure to changes in power prices, we could limit the benefit we would receive from increases in the power prices, which could have an adverse effect on our financial condition.
+Moreover, in the event BKV-BPP Power is not able to satisfy its obligations under the HRCO, it must purchase power at prevailing market prices to satisfy the HRCO.
 Likewise, increases in power pricing could limit the benefit we receive under HRCOs and may result in losses.
-Either such event could have a material adverse effect on BKV-BPP Power, and thus on our business, financial conditions, and cash flows.
+Either such event could have a material adverse effect on BKV-BPP Power, and thus on our business, financial condition, results of operations, and cash flows.